 Soufflé au Fromage (Cheese Soufflé)

 3/4 cup grated Gruyère or similar firm cheese

 Preheat the oven to 400 F. Generously butter a medium soufflé dish.

 Melt the butter in a medium, heavy saucepan over medium heat.
 When melted, add the flour and stir well with a whisk to blend.
 Cook until the flour bubbles for about 1 minute but doesn’t brown; reduce the heat if needed.
 Take the pan from the heat and slowly pour in the warm milk, whisking constantly.
 Set the pan back over medium-low heat and cook, whisking constantly until smooth and thickened, 2 to 3 minutes.
 Whisk in the salt and pepper.
-Transfer the soufflé base to a large bowl, stir in the cheese and set aside to cool to room temperature.
+Transfer the soufflé base to a large bowl, stir in the cheese until evenly blended and set aside to cool to room temperature.

 In the bowl of a mixer fitted with the whip attachment, beat the egg whites until quite light, fluffy and moderately firm.
 Add about one-quarter of the egg whites to the soufflé base and quickly fold them together.
 Fold in the remaining egg whites in two batches.

 Spoon the soufflé mixture into the prepared dish, smoothing the top.
 Bake the soufflé until well puffed, nicely browned and no longer jiggly in the center, about 30 minutes.